 Jeffrey Russell, Ph.D.

-Interim Chair, Economics and Finance
+Interim Chair, Economics, Finance and Business Analytics

 The College of Business and Economics offers high-quality academic instruction that has earned accredited status from the Accreditation Council for Business Schools and Programs.
 In the finance program, you can choose the track that aligns with your career goals: